Trump lawyers go after accountant and appeal major pretrial ruling in New York fraud case

 Trump, the Republican front-runner in the 2024 presidential race, is voluntarily taking time out from the campaign trail to attend the trial.
 He was back for a third day Wednesday.

-Trump, with familiar rhetoric outside court on Wednesday, called James "incompetent,” portrayed her as part of a broader Democratic effort to weaken his 2024 prospects, and termed the trial “a disgrace.”
+Trump, with familiar rhetoric outside court on Wednesday, called James “incompetent,” portrayed her as part of a broader Democratic effort to weaken his 2024 prospects, and termed the case “fake” and the trial “a disgrace.”

+“Why attend?
+Because I want to point it out to the press, how corrupt it is," he said as he left court during its lunch break.
+He was next expected to return to the courtroom when he's called to testify, likely several weeks from now.

 Trump has frequently vented in the courthouse hallway and on social media about the trial, James and Engoron, also a Democrat.